Juvenile Polyarteritis (Inflammation of the Blood Vessels in Young Animals) in Dogs

 Diagnosis

-Blood tests can provide evidence of systemic inflammation, but often do not show specific markers for the disease.
+Blood tests can provide indications of systemic inflammation, but often do not show specific markers for the disease.
 Imaging techniques such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. or MRI can be helpful in visualising changes in the blood vessels and affected tissues.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. or MRI can be helpful in visualizing changes in blood vessels and affected tissues.

 Therapy